alan-if/Alan-Testbed/Rake/README.md

 ## Rake Articles

 - _[Using the Rake Build Language]_ — Martin Fowler.
+- [FIELD NOTES: Using Rake to Automate Tasks] — by Stuart Ellis.
 - _[The coolness that is Rake]_ — Joe White.
 - _[Building with Rake]_ — slideshow by [Jim Weirich] (2003).